Thomas Monson, Mormon church president, dies

 (CNN)Thomas S. Monson, president of The Church of Jesus Christ of Latter-day Saints, died Tuesday at his home in Salt Lake City, Utah, according to a statement from the organization.
 He was 90.

 Monson became president of the church in 2008, and served in that capacity until his death.
-He "passed away peacefully in his home surrounded by family," LDS posted on the Church's verified Facebook page.
+He "passed away peacefully in his home surrounded by family," LDS posted on the church's verified Facebook page.

 Monson was born in Salt Lake City in 1927.
 He served in the US Navy near the close of World War II, according to his church biography.
+After the war, he graduated from the University of Utah and started a career in publishing.

-He served in the church throughout his life, becoming a bishop at the age of 22, to presiding over the church's Canadian mission in his early 30s and becoming a member of the Quorum of the Twelve Apostles at age 36.
+He spent his life serving in the church, becoming a bishop at the age of 22.
+He was presiding over the church's Canadian mission by his early 30s, becoming a member of the Quorum of the Twelve Apostles -- which is a high executive body in the church -- at age 36.
 He also supervised the church's missions around the world including the western US, South Pacific, Mexico, Central America and Europe, according to the church's statement.
-He was the 16th president of the Church of Latter-day Saints.
+He was also assigned to countries behind the Iron Curtain where he worked to spread the religion during the Cold War and helped to get the Freiberg Germany Temple constructed.

+Monson was the 16th president of the Church of Latter-day Saints, a role that is served for life.
 The church has almost 15.9 million members worldwide.

 Monson was "among the greatest men I have ever known," tweeted Sen. Orrin Hatch of Utah.
 "Service was his motto and humility his hallmark."